menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 I was honestly impressed by how easy the whole process was from purchasing insurance, to understanding what I needed to do to get reimbursed, to actually getting reimbursed.
 As mentioned earlier, the whole thing felt straightforward, personalized, and human, which isn’t usually how insurance feels to me.

-Of all the insurance I’ve used, this is one that I will use again.
+Of all the insurance I’ve used, including World Nomads and Safety Wing, this is one that I will use again.

 Keep in Mind